Tagaytay City, Philippines

 People living in Tagaytay City were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Tagaytay City, you should pack light and comfortable clothing suitable for a tropical climate, including shorts, t-shirts, and light dresses.
 However, since Tagaytay is known for its cooler climate compared to other parts of the Philippines, you should also bring some light sweaters or jackets for the cooler evenings.
 Pack a good pair of walking shoes for exploring the city and its surrounding areas, as well as flip-flops or sandals for more casual occasions.
 Don't forget to pack swimwear if you plan on visiting the nearby beaches or swimming pools.
 Bring a sturdy umbrella and a raincoat, as the Philippines experiences a rainy season.
 Also, pack a hat, sunglasses, and plenty of sunscreen to protect yourself from the sun.
 If you take any prescription medications, make sure to bring enough to last for your entire stay, as well as any necessary medical documents.
 Pack all your essential toiletries, although keep in mind that most items can be easily purchased in local stores.
 Don't forget to bring all necessary travel documents, such as your passport, visa, and any other identification.
-Lastly, consider packing a power adapter for your electronic devices, as the Philippines uses a different plug type than many other countries," explained one expat living in Tagaytay City, Philippines.
+Lastly, consider packing a power adapter for your electronic devices, as the Philippines uses a different plug type than many other countries," said one expat in Tagaytay City.

 Where should I setup a bank account in Tagaytay City?